16 upcoming/new electric station wagon (estate) models

 According to Bimmerpost, a BMW i3 Touring will be a part of the global 3 Series Electric family.
 Codenamed ‘BMW NA1,’ the i3 Touring will roll out of the BMW Group Plant San Luis Potosi (Mexico) starting in 2027, claims the forum post.
 We see it as another excuse for it to be tested with car buyers in the United States!

-BMW Group could use the sixth-gen e-drive units it plans to make in Steyr, Austria, from 2025, in the i3 Touring.
+BMW Group could use the sixth-gen e-drive units it plans to make in Steyr, Austria, from later in 2025, in the i3 Touring.
 The company may offer it in single-motor RWD and dual-motor AWD variants.
 The 800V electrical architecture would pave the way for ultra-fast charging, allowing customers to charge the electric wagon at up to 350 kW and complete the 10-80% charging in around 20 minutes.

 Release Date – Expected in 2027; confirmation awaited